 Do you need to register for GST?

-The following are examples of exempt supplies:
+The following are examples of exempt services:

 - a sale of housing that was last used by an individual as a place of residence;

 - long-term rentals of residential accommodation (of one month or more) and residential condominium fees;